huija/cupper-hugo-theme/README.md

 `utterances` is a lightweight comments widget built on GitHub issues.

-Firstly,Choose the repository utterances will connect to.
+Firstly, choose the repository utterances will connect to:
 1. Make sure the repo is public, otherwise your readers will not be able to view the issues/comments.
 2. Make sure the [utterances app](https://github.com/apps/utterances) is installed on the repo, otherwise users will not be able to post comments.
 3. If your repo is a fork, navigate to its settings tab and confirm the issues feature is turned on.